ReScience/ReScience-submission/article/Larisch-2018.md

 As in the first experiment, they observe the weight change for the cases, if the first postsynaptic spikes appears $+10 ms$ after or $+10 ms$ before the presynaptic neuron spikes.
 The variation of the time lag between the one presynaptic spike and three postsynaptic spikes is the third experiment.
 Therefore, the postsynaptic neuron fires with constant $50 Hz$.
 The time lag varies from $-100 ms$ to $+60 ms$.
-To implement these experiments, we define discrete time points for the one presynaptic spike and the various time points of postsynaptic spikes.
+To implement these experiments, we implement a network with two of the AdEx neurons.
+Each of this neurons is connected to one input neurone to control the discrete time points for the spiking events.
 For all three burst spiking experiments, the normal parameter set is used, and $\bar{\bar{u}}$ is set to a fix value, as mentioned in the original publication.
+\newline

-To analyze the connectivity depending the number of spikes, a small network with ten neurons connected with each other is build.
+To analyze the connectivity depending the number of spikes, a small network with ten AdEx neurons is build.
+They are connected to each other.
 Every neuron receives input from one additional neuron, with Poisson-distributed spike patterns.
 The firing rate of each Poisson neuron is increased from 2Hz to 20Hz, influencing the firing rate of the 10 corresponding neurons in the network.
 To establish stable weights, the normal homeostatic mechanism is used.
+\newline

-For the emergent of V1 simple cells like receptive fields, a network with one postsynaptic neuron and $16 \times 16 \times 2$ presynaptic neurons is used.
+For the emergent of V1 simple cells like receptive fields, a network with one postsynaptic AdEx neuron and $16 \times 16 \times 2$ presynaptic neurons is used.
 As mentioned in the original publication [@Clopath2010], the activity of the presynaptic population depends on the pixel values of a $16 \times 16$ pixel sized patch, cut out of pre-whitened natural scenes [@Olshausen1996].
 The maximum input firing rate in the original publication are set to $37.5 Hz$.